TUC-ProAut/GraphGNSSLib/README.md

 ## 6. Acknowledgments

-Since this package is just a stripped-down version of the GraphGNSSLib from [Weisong Wen](https://weisongwen.wixsite.com/weisongwen), all credits for creating this helpful converter belong to him.
+Since this package is just a stripped-down and simplified version of [Weisong Wen's](https://weisongwen.wixsite.com/weisongwen) GraphGNSSLib, the credits for initially creating this helpful converter belong to him.
 The [RTKLIB](http://www.rtklib.com/) is used internally for GNSS data decoding and atmospheric corrections.

 ## 7. License